OpenAI hires Netflix veteran to lead recruiting

 Regulatory Filing

-Earlier this week, OpenAI submitted a confidential draft registration statement on Form S-1 to the SEC.
+Earlier this month, OpenAI submitted a confidential draft registration statement on Form S-1 to the SEC.
 The company addressed the disclosure candidly, stating it expects the filing to leak and wanted to announce it proactively.
-OpenAI noted it has not decided on timing for an initial public offering, as there are objectives it may pursue more effectively as a private company.
+"We have not decided on timing yet; it may be a while because there are things we want to do that are likely easier as a private company," OpenAI said in a statement on its website.

-How will OpenAI's aggressive workforce expansion impact its operational costs and profitability timeline?
+How will OpenAI's aggressive hiring strategy impact its operational costs and profitability as it prepares for a potential IPO?

 dislike